ecmwf/magics/regression/notebooks/README.md

 Notebooks regression
 ====================

     py.test --nbval --nbdime

-This will run the notebooks from this directory, and compare with the latest saved version ( 3.4.0)
+This will run the notebooks from this directory, and compare with their latest saved version ( 3.4.0)

+To update the notebooks with the new version :
+    jupyter nbconvert --execute --to notebook --inplace <notebook>

 License